 - Taxi, car service, mobile phone ordered car service, or airport shuttle actual costs with receipt (but see Tips and Gratuities, earlier). - Private car the business standard mileage rate set by Internal Revenue Service (see Transportation by Personal Vehicle, earlier) for a maximum of two round trips with no parking charge, or for one round trip with parking charges.
 Receipts are required for airport parking claims (see Parking, later). - Use of public transportation In lieu of using a taxi or airport shuttle, employees can be reimbursed without receipts \$5 for each one-way trip either from the airport to the hotel/meeting or from the hotel/meeting to the airport or the actual cost of the travel with the submission of receipts.

 HH.
-Travel to/from Airport at Authorized Traveler's Destination Reimbursement for travel to and from the airline terminal (or train/bus station if applicable) at the authorized traveler's destination may be made when travel is via most economical mode available as listed below:
+Travel to/from Airport at Authorized Traveler's Destination applicable) at the authorized traveler's destination may be made when travel is via most economical mode available as listed below: